 - Remove broken or damaged branches.
 This is the first and only thing that should be done in the first year.

 - Leave the temporary low branches.
 These branches should be short enough that they don’t compete with permanent branches but low enough to protect the young trunk.
 Prune these off gradually as the tree grows.

-From that point, you can begin to prune the tree naturally and shape it as it continues to grow.
-Developing a solid and well-shaped tree happens with proper pruning.
-Ask a local professional what time of year tree trimming should be done on a young tree, as it may vary by the type of tree and area of the country.
+From that point, you can develop a solid and well-shaped tree by training the tree naturally and shaping it as it continues to grow.
+If you’re unsure, remember that you can always ask a local professional what time of year to trim trees that are young, as it may vary by the type of tree and area of the country.

 - Double leaders (two competing lead branches)

 Like young trees, maintain the lower branches to protect the tree and provide it with nutrition in the first few years.
 If you’re wondering whether or not you should be fertilizing, test your soil.
 Your soil nutrition and pH levels will tell you if your tree needs added nutrition from fertilizers.

 After the first few years, you can gradually remove these lower limbs over the next five to 10 years as the tree becomes more stable.
 For more information on when your tree may need pruning, check out our article “Signs Your Trees Need Pruning.”

 The best time to trim trees in California and other subtropical areas, like Florida, is all year round.
 Because of the growing environment, they are replacing lost tissue constantly and have plentiful sources of sunshine and water 12 months a year, says Tchukki Andersen, staff arborist for the Tree Care Industry Association (TCIA) in Manchester, N.H.

 The industry standard is never to make pruning cuts that remove more than 30 percent of live tissue from a tree in any season.
 “If you have a giant broken branch and 30 percent of the leaves are on that branch, you are done for the season.”